H3licopter/beanstalk/README.md

     <strong>A compiled, statically typed, all-in-one language designed for building UIs and websites.</strong>
   </p>

-  *The only BS should be in the filename*
+  *The only BS in programming should be in the filename*

   ⚠️<sub>This is currently a work in progress compiler.
 It's not reccomended you try and actually use it yet!</sub>⚠️